George Pell: Media charges

 In January 2021, the Supreme Court of Victoria heard charges against 27 media companies, reporters and editors with offences, mainly contempt of court, for their coverage of the Pell verdict by breaching the suppression order and the subjudice rule—even though no outlet had named Pell in their coverage, but rather had published protests at the suppression order.
 Twelve media companies—including the Herald Sun, the Courier Mail, the Sydney Morning Herald, The Age (which was fined $450,000), News Corp Australia (which was fined $400,000) and Nine Entertainment Co. (whose other newspapers were fined $162,000)—pleaded guilty to contempt of court and apologised.
 The companies were to receive fines and would pay $650,000 of the state's legal costs.
 In exchange for these guilty pleas, 15 charges against individual journalists were dropped.

 Justice John Dixon found that the 12 organisations had usurped the role of the court; they had taken it upon themselves to determine where the balance ought to lie between Pell's right to a fair trial and the public's right to know.
 He did not accept their submission that their breach of the suppression order was an honest mistake.
 Rather, he found, in most cases the reporting demonstrated that the organisations disagreed with the suppression order and felt the media should not be restrained from reporting the outcome of the trial.
 Although media overseas had reported Pell's conviction, he thought that potential jury members for the second trial were likely to rely upon local media rather than an internet search and, in any case, overseas reporting did not affect the seriousness of Australian media's breach of the suppression order.

 2022 legal action

 In 2022, the father of a schoolboy who was allegedly abused by Pell launched legal action against Pell and the Catholic Archdiocese of Melbourne.
-In August that year, the case was allowed to proceed.

-Following Pell's death, it was announced that the case would still proceed, with the claim now to be against the Melbourne Archdiocese and Pell's estate.
+Following Pell's death, it was announced that the case would proceed, with the claim to be against the Melbourne archdiocese and Pell's estate.
+The Melbourne archdiocese sought to prevent the lawsuit by appealing first to the Supreme Court of Victoria, which in 2023 refused the appeal, and then to the High Court of Australia, which in 2024 allowed the lawsuit to proceed by refusing the plaintiff special leave to appeal.

+National Redress Scheme findings

+In 2025, the National Redress Scheme found that, when Pell was a priest in Ballarat in the 1970s, he had likely sexually abused two schoolboys.
+It was found "reasonably likely", a standard of proof lower than that in a criminal or civil court, that Pell had anally raped a boy aged nine in a school gymnasium and had genitally groped a boy aged eight during a game at a swimming pool.
+The Roman Catholic Diocese of Ballarat disputed the allegations.
+The Scheme granted the compensations sought: to the older victim $95,000 and to the younger $45,000.